alxmrs/website/src/blog/beam-cli-hack.md

 ---
-title: Beam Pipelines as CLIs: A Hack
+title: "Beam Pipelines as CLIs: A Hack"
 date: 2021-08-13
 ---
 *created: 2021-02*